Brian Tamaki leads new protest around Auckland streets

 Tamaki is also claiming there will be another Parliament protest later this month.

-About 1000 people congregated at Auckland Domain on Saturday.
-By around 1.50pm, they'd made their way past the front of Auckland City Hospital, taking a left down Symonds St.
+According to police, around 500 people congregated at Auckland Domain on Saturday.
+By about 1.50pm, they'd made their way past the front of Auckland City Hospital, taking a left down Symonds St.

 Hospital patients could be seen pulling their middle fingers as the protesters went by, marching on Park Rd.